markmur/react-slack-feedback/README.md

   // required
   channel="#general"
   // NOTE: The `onSubmit` method is called with the SlackFeedback context which
-  // allows you to call `this.sent()` in the sendToSlack method.
+  // allows you to call `this.sent()` in the sendToSlack function.
 If you use
   // `payload => sendToSlack(payload)` or `sendToSlack.bind(this)` then you must
   // use a ref to call the sent method. i.e `this.refs.SlackFeedback.sent();` onSubmit={sendToSlack}